KevinChang0618/NLP-Paraphrasing_Sentences_Optimize_Classification_Accuracy/README.md

 Therefore, the fake news would propagate very fast and people will hard tell which is reliable news which is not.

 # Methods
+- <b>Data Preprocessing</b>

+1. Remove useless words from tweets.
+(Ex: url, digitis, punctuations, @__)
+2. Clean stopwords.
+(Ex: pronoun)
+3. Use lemmatization to returns an actual word of the language.

 - <b>Machine Learning Models</b> (Logistic Regression, SVM)

 1. Vectorize each tweet using <b>Tfidf</b>.